This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 It is serious in this work.
 If we want to experience directly divinity, and higher states of consciousness, then we cannot just skip this step.
 People want to jump right into the highest levels of Tantric Buddhism, and all of those high aspects without establishing their own ethics.

-What we need to do is to cultivate stability of mind, in which then divinity can express to us very directly.
-Because the mind becomes like a serene lake.
-But each time that we are doing things that in our conscience we do not feel right about, coming to disintegrate ourselves that we do not have even a good sense about our character.
+What we need to do is to cultivate stability of mind, in which then divinity can express to us very directly, because the mind becomes like a serene lake.
+But each time that we are doing things that in our conscience we do not feel right about, we come to disintegrate ourselves so that we do not have even a good sense of our character.

 Well then, how can we go and sit in mediation and prayer and bare our souls to God and expect that God’s going to show up?
 We do not have that sincerity with ourselves in those cases.